spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

 # Prerequisites

-* One or more running workload clusters within the project
+  You should have one or more running Workload Clusters within the project.

-# Create your Workspace
+# Create Your Workspace

 ## 1. Add the Basic Information
 Provide the basic information for the workspace such as: